 The mere thought of bed bugs crawling around probably makes you a little itchy.
-Bed bug infestation reports are becoming more plentiful and common, meaning the possibility of having one in your home is ever-increasing.
+Bed bug infestation reports are becoming more common, meaning the possibility of having one in your home is ever-increasing.

 The following five signs are indications of a bed bug infestation and should not be ignored.

-1. There are red, itchy spots everywhere!
+1. There are red, itchy spots all over me!

 2. Your pillowcase and/or sheets are stained with blood.

 When feeding on humans, bed bugs inject an anticoagulant to help the blood flow more freely.
 Doing so will cause a blood droplet to form at the feeding site which then transfers to your sheets.
 If you wake up to find mysterious blood spots in your bed, you might consider a bed bug inspection.

 3. Your mattress is polka-dotted with rust-colored spots.

 Besides the blood spots, bed bugs often leave behind fecal stains.
 These spots have an unpleasant odor and may smear if you touch them.
 Imagine writing on your sheets with a felt-tipped marker – the spot left behind is similar to what a bed bug fecal stain looks like.
 These stains won’t necessarily be limited to bedding — you may also find them on your walls, especially behind pictures or in corners.
 On hard surfaces, fecal stains may look more like small black spots similar to black pepper.

 4. Old, discarded skins begin to pile up.